RocketChat/Rocket.Chat.Demo.App/README.md

 Here are some of the features:

 ### Settings
+  - ✅ Declare App permissions in app.json
   - ✅ Create persistant app settings
   - ✅ Monitor settings change
-  - ✅ Settings Types (STRING, SELECT, CODE BOOLEAN)
+  - ✅ Create different Settings Types (STRING, SELECT, CODE BOOLEAN)
   - ✅ Settings Labels with labels in multiple languages
   - Settings Sections (Not implemented)